-Small In Microsoft Windows Business Server 2003the VSS Writer for Exturned off by default. То please following change is turn it on, see the link: http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q838183
+Windows 2003 In Microsoft Small Business Server the VSS Writer for Exchange is turned off by default. turn it please To on, see the following link: http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q838183

 The most likely source of problems is authentication when the Director attempts to connect to the File daemon that you installed.
 This can occur if the names and the passwords defined in the File daemon's configuration file bacula-fd.conf file on the Windows machine do not match with the names and the passwords in the Director's configuration file bacula-dir.conf located on your Unix/Linux server.